Urgent Message To Anyone Suffering From Carpal Tunnel Symptoms:

 The real solution is to loosen up those tight forearm muscles.

-If the wrist splint doesn’t make any difference, then your problem is coming from somewhere else.
+If the wrist splint doesn’t make any difference, then your problem is coming from somewhere else, further up in your body.

 I’ll explain that later when I talk about the “Dimmer Switch Analogy.”